 The coach said the only gang he was involved in was the school’s basketball team.
 The teen was en route to his house when he was shot, said the coach.

 “I’m at loss for words,” said Patterson.
 “I don’t even know what to think.”
-The coach said his mother too doesn’t is in disbelief and what to make of her son’s untimely death.
-He said his mother is coping with the pain by imagining he went to basketball camp and would return to her.
+The coach said his mother too doesn’t.
+She is in disbelief and does not know what to make of her son’s untimely death.
+He said the boy’s mother is coping with the pain by imagining he went to basketball camp and would return to her.

 “The other three shooting victims are expected to survive their injuries,” said detective captain Heriberto Rodriguez.
 The other three victims are two males and one female victim, said the captain.